cesarvr/blog/content/post/performance-rust.md

 ---
 title: "Performance Profiling in Rust"
 date: 2019-08-07
-draft: false
+draft: true
 keywords: []
 description: "Writing performant Rust code."
-tags: [Programming, Performance]
+tags: [Programming, Performance, Rust]
 toc: true
 image: https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
-draft: true
 ---

 I had the impression that Rust being a system language its performance should be comparable only to C/C++ and that the worst code in Rust should be faster than good code written in a high level language such as JavaScript.
 I discover that that's surprisingly not always the true.